NALTREXONE IN ALCOHOL DEPENDENCY TREATMENT

 Naltrexone is a type of drug ( in the form of tablets, injections and implants) that is prescribed to alcohol dependent people to help them reduce cravings, control or abstain from drinking.
 The drug is an opioid receptor antagonist that primarily treats alcoholism and opioid dependence.
 Naltrexone has proven to be an effective anti-addiction drug for many people.
 Used in conjunction with other medications, Naltrexone can greatly improve the outcomes for alcoholics and alcohol dependents.

-Why does naltrexone help for alcoholism?
+Why does naltrexone help in treatment of alcoholism?

 While the precise mechanism of action for naltrexone's effect is unknown, reports from successfully treated patients suggest three kinds of effects.
 First, naltrexone can reduce craving, which is the urge or desire to drink.
 Second, naltrexone helps patients remain abstinent.
 Third, naltrexone can interfere with the tendency to want to drink more if a recovering patient slips and has a drink.